DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 Deprecation Notices
 -------------------

-* build: Enabling deprecated libraries won't be possible anymore through the use of the ``disable_libs`` build option.
-  A new build option for deprecated libraries will be introduced instead.

 * kvargs: The function ``rte_kvargs_process`` will get a new parameter for returning key match count.
 It will ease handling of no-match case.